-Charles Steger, Ph.D., is the president emeritus of Virginia Tech, and currently leads the university’s Global Forum on Urban and Regional Resilience as its executive director.
-As part of the Global Forum, he continues to lead Virginia Tech and partner organizations in developing an expanded knowledge base on infrastructural resilience.
+Charles Steger, Ph.D., the president emeritus of Virginia Tech, was a Virginia Tech Carilion Advisory Board member and led the university’s Global Forum on Urban and Regional Resilience as its executive director.

 Under Steger’s leadership, Virginia Tech charted a course to be among the nation’s premier research

 universities.
 His presidency was one of the longest and most impactful terms in Virginia Tech history.
 He

 created interdisciplinary institutes, grew the research portfolio by 250 percent, oversaw the creation of the Virginia Tech Carilion Medical School and Research Institute, and concluded a fundraising campaign that exceeded $1 billion.
 Graduate and undergraduate enrollment and profiles also reached an all-time high during his 14-year tenure.

 Steger received the 2004 Compass Award from the New Century Technology Council for his visionary